The difference between the high school grade and the PAU grade doubles in 10 years

 No hay anuncios

-However, as stated by the professor of economics and statistics at the University of Barcelona (UB), Ernest Pons, "behind this data there are many gray areas because in the end both the PAU grade and the baccalaureate grade depend on many things".
+However, as indicated by the professor of economics and statistics at the University of Barcelona (UB), Ernest Pons, "behind this data there are many gray areas because in the end both the PAU grade and the baccalaureate depend on many things".
 The director of the Institut Antoni Martí i Franquès in Tarragona, Jordi Satorra, also agrees.
-Both agree in pointing out that one of the factors that can explain that the PAU grades are slightly lower than the baccalaureate grades is the fact that in recent years there have been changes in the structure of the selectivity statements to make them more competence-based, moving away from the way of teaching in the baccalaureate.
-"It is neither the same nor is it evaluated in the same way," says Pons.
+Both agree in pointing out that one of the factors that can explain why PAU grades are slightly lower than baccalaureate grades is the fact that in recent years there have been changes in the structure of the selectivity exam questions to make it more competency-based, moving away from the way of teaching in the baccalaureate.
+"It's neither the same nor is it evaluated in the same way," says Pons.

 On the other hand, Satorra also indicates that, until now, 10% of the baccalaureate grade depends on the Research Project, which is a very different way of evaluating than a one-day exam.
 "It is a type of evaluation that has a percentage of 10 that does not fit the exams you have in ordinary education," warns the also president of the directors' association Axia.